amelief/PHPAskIt/README.txt

 REQUIREMENTS
 ----------------------------------------

-To install Askably, you will need PHP 5.0+ (earlier versions DO NOT WORK) and a MySQL 4.1+ database.
+To install PHPAskIt, you will need PHP 5.0+ (earlier versions DO NOT WORK) and a MySQL 4.1+ database.
 Normally you will need to have a paid hosting plan for this, as most free hosts do not offer this service.

 If you don't know what version of PHP or MySQL you have, ask your host or take a look at your control panel - it will normally tell you there.
-If you don't have PHP5, you can download Askably v3.0 which is PHP4 compatible.
+If you don't have PHP5, you can download PHPAskIt v3.0 which is PHP4 compatible.